fc-minecraft/hoc2021-makecode-md/great_wall-2.md

 ### @hideIteration true
 ### @explicitHints true

-# The Great Wall of China
+# The Great Wall of China (Debug)

 ## Step 1
-The Pandas keep eating the bamboo scaffolding, stopping the Engineer from completing the wall.
-Lead the pandas away from the wall.
-Code your Agent to place 5 `Bamboo` pieces in the field.
+There's something wrong with the below code.
+Press the green play button to run it to see what happens, and then debug it to see what's wrong and what changes are needed to make it work.

 #### ~ tutorialhint
 Use ``||agent.agent set block or item||`` to make sure your Agent places `Bamboo`.
 Use the ``||agent.agent move||`` block to position your Agent and ``||agent.agent place||`` to place the `Bamboo` in the direction you want it placed.